 This fresh lemongrass cookies recipe is proof that baking can be both bold and comforting.
 Whether you’re making them for a gathering or just to enjoy with your afternoon tea, they’re a refreshing break from the usual chocolate chip routine.

-Let me know if you try these lemongrass cookies — or if you’ve ever baked with lemongrass before!
+Let me know if you try these lemongrass cookies, or if you’ve ever baked with lemongrass before!
 Tag me on Instagram @136home and show me your zesty masterpieces.
-For more fresh flavor inspiration, check out my no bake cheesecake with blueberries or this tangy strawberry caprese salad.
+For more fresh flavor inspiration, check out my 3 ingredient sugar cookies recipe, no bake cheesecake with blueberries, applesauce fritters, or this tangy strawberry caprese salad.

 Easy Glazed Lemongrass Cookies Recipe